nlsfi/hakunapi/CONTRIBUTING.md

 ## Level of Support

 This project is distributed in the hope that it will be useful, but without any warranty.
-However, the project is under active development and NLS provides limited support for it.
+However, the project is under active development at the National Land Survey of Finlad (NLS) and we provide limited support for it.
 - We will read the bug reports and enhancement suggestions which are filed as [Issues](/issues) and post comments on them.
 - We will review and comment the Pull Requests.
 Accepted Pull Requests will be merged.